 What exactly do you provide for kids?

 We have sleeping options for kids of all ages.
 We have high chairs, a travel crib, and some level of childproofing and gates for stairs.
-There are play areas outside, countless board games, kid art supplies, a kid-only play nook, toys, books for all ages, and Netflix.
+There are play areas outside and a mini studio, bikes and scooters and helmets, countless board games, kid art supplies, a kid-only play nook, toys, books for all ages, and Netflix.
 We also offer support to find whatever childcare or diversion tactics you need, whether that is some vetted sitters in the area, ideas for summer camps or nearby attractions, libraries, lakes, hikes, and so on.